Dyfi Plants

 Plants for Resilient Gardens

-Dyfi Plants is founded by Huw Richards and Sam Cooper.
-Our goal is to provide a wide range of edible and useful plants for small to medium sized growing projects such as back gardens and community gardens.
+Dyfi Plants was founded by Huw Richards and Sam Cooper.
+Our goal is to provide a wide range of edible and useful plants for small to medium-sized growing projects such as back gardens and community gardens.

-With an emphasis on perennial plants, and rarer varieties that hold special characteristics, we aim to cater for any project looking to create a resilient garden or edible landscape.
+With an emphasis on perennial plants and rarer varieties that hold special characteristics, we aim to cater to any project looking to create a resilient garden or edible landscape.

 Supporting Communities

-Supporting other projects is a vital part of the work we do, as we play one small part of an exciting network of people and organisations that are working towards a food system that is built on local resilience and puts nature at the centre of everything.
+Supporting other projects is a vital part of the work we do, as we play a small part in an exciting network of people and organisations working towards a food system built on local resilience and putting nature at the centre of everything.

 Permaculture in Mid-West Wales